fbpx

 What the IRS wants most is engagement.
 If you’re willing to show them you’re trying to do the right thing, good things can happen, and your assets won’t be seized.

-If you’re able to pay your entire balance that’s the easiest way to make the IRS go away.
+If you’re able to pay your entire unpaid balance that’s the easiest way to make the IRS go away.
 Once you make the payment, the IRS will immediately stop any collection activities.

 However, most people who have received a Letter 1058 are in that position because they don’t have the money to pay in full.
 Don’t worry, the IRS is usually willing to work with individuals that demonstrate effort and good communication.
 Getting help from a licensed tax professional is ideal because they can help you understand your options and the best path forward.